peteu1/Spider/README.md

 		* Cheat: tap bottom right side of screen to win game (for testing stats menu)
 - Score (I just need to create the algorithm)
 - Option in main menu to show rules
+- Make the front of the cards look nicer (bigger number, big suit image on body)
 - Hints (use animation to show stack move for hint; don't modify game; set master.locked = true while hint animation showing)
-- Make the front of the cards look nicer (bigger number, big suit image on body)
 - Animations for:
-	- single tap of screen (card moving from stack to stack) [implemented, but need math]
 	- draw new cards (card moving to each stack),
 	- completed stack (going up to top left)
+	- show hints
-- Visual response to illegal single tap (card spins if it's tapped but can't go anywhere)
+- Visual response to illegal single tap (cards in stack spin if tapped but can't go anywhere)

 -- Rules --